Hunan: History

 In 1920, a famine raged throughout Hunan and killed an estimated 2 million Hunanese civilians.
 This sparked the Autumn Harvest Uprising of 1927.
 It was led by Hunanese native Mao Zedong, and established a short-lived Hunan Soviet in 1927.
 The Communists maintained a guerrilla army in the mountains along the Hunan-Jiangxi border until 1934.
 Under pressure from the Nationalist Kuomintang (KMT) forces, they began the Long March to bases in Shaanxi Province.
-After the departure of the Communists, the KMT army fought against the Japanese in the second Sino-Japanese war.
-They defended Changsha until it fell in 1944.
+After the Communists departed, the KMT fought the Japanese in the second Sino-Japanese war.
+It defended Changsha until it fell in 1944.
 Japan launched Operation Ichigo, a plan to control the railroad from Wuchang to Guangzhou (Yuehan Railway).
-Hunan was relatively unscathed by the civil war that followed the defeat of the Japanese in 1945.
-In 1949, the Communists returned once more as the Nationalists retreated southward.
+Hunan was relatively unscathed by the civil war that followed the Japanese defeat in 1945.
+In 1949, the Communists returned as the Nationalists retreated southward.

-In the 1950s General Wang Zhen coerced thousands of Hunanese women into sexual servitude at PLA units in Xinjiang.

-As Mao Zedong's home province, Hunan supported the Cultural Revolution of 1966–1976.
-However, it was slower than most provinces in adopting the reforms implemented by Deng Xiaoping in the years that followed Mao's death in 1976.
+As Mao's home province, Hunan supported the Cultural Revolution of 1966–1976, but it was slower than most provinces to adopt the reforms Deng Xiaoping implemented in the years after Mao's death in 1976.

-In addition to CCP Chairman Mao Zedong, a number of other first-generation communist leaders were also from Hunan: Chinese President Liu Shaoqi; CCP Secretary-generals Ren Bishi and Hu Yaobang; Marshals Peng Dehuai, He Long, and Luo Ronghuan; Wang Zhen, one of the Eight Elders; Xiang Jingyu, the first female member of the CCP's central committee; Senior General Huang Kecheng; and veteran diplomat Lin Boqu.
-An example of a more recent leader from Hunan is former Chinese Premier Zhu Rongji.
+In addition to Mao, several other first-generation communist leaders were from Hunan: Chinese President Liu Shaoqi; CCP Secretaries-General Ren Bishi and Hu Yaobang; Marshals Peng Dehuai, He Long, and Luo Ronghuan; Wang Zhen, one of the Eight Elders; Xiang Jingyu, the first female member of the CCP's central committee; Senior General Huang Kecheng; and veteran diplomat Lin Boqu.
+A more recent leader from Hunan is former Chinese Premier Zhu Rongji.